edibblepdx/booklist/README.md

   > Partially supplemented by the other analysis book on this list.
 - __Learn You a Haskell for Great Good!__; _Miran Lipovača, with contributions from the Haskell Community_
 - __Learn OpenGL__; _Joey de Vries_
-- __HTML and CSS__; _Jon Duckett_
-  > MDN Web Docs tends to be a better reference, but this book can provide helpful visuals, although a bit dated.
 - __Elements (Green Lion Press Edition)__; _Euclid_

 ## Journal Papers Read